 Justin is the developer of the open-source NONMEM project management tool Census, is part of the nlmixr development team, has been a co-developer of Xpose, and co-led the team developing DDMoRe's pharmacometric workflow standards.

 Justin is an active member of ISoP, having been a member of its Board of Directors since 2016.
 During this time time he has served as Secretary of the Executive Committee, chair of the Standards and Best Practices Committee, and chair-elect of the Nominations Committee.
-Justin assumes the role of President-Elect in October 2017, and begins his term as President of ISoP in October 2018.
+Justin assumed the role of President-Elect in October 2017, and began his term as President of ISoP in October 2018.

 He has also been active in the organisation of the PAGE meeting since 2013.
-Justin lives in Switzerland.
+Justin lives in Germany.